If you’re planning a long weekend trip to the Windy City and aren’t quite sure what to do, keep reading for our epic 3 days in Chicago itinerary!

 For the young whipper-snappers among us, you’re probably itching to enjoy a big night out on the town.
 Go for it, you crazy kids!

-Your options are endless in the Windy City.
+Your options are endless.
 There’s live music of all varieties, comedy clubs, and just about every type of bar under the sun.

 Whether you’re looking for a speakeasy that whips up creative cocktails, a classy wine & jazz joint, or just a good ole’ fashioned dive, you can find it in Chicago.